amin-arif/my-note/spring/short_note.md

 7. **Dependency Injection**

 > Dependency Injection (DI) is a design technique that removes dependencies from computer code, making the application easier to maintain and test.

+> It makes programming code loosely coupled.

 > Three types of dependency injections: